smzapp/yanah-laravel-kwik-crud/README.md

 [
     'helper_text' => 'Sample text',

-    'value' => '', // we attached this for every field for edit page purposes.
+    'value' => 'ANY', // we attached this for every field for edit page purposes.

-    // Other props may be applied using this notation 'others' => [
-        'wrapper' => [
+    'wrapperProps' => [
-            // We may customize the wrapper of label & input
+        // We may add bind to the wrapper of label & input
         // example: 'class' => 'bg-danger flex-row'
     ],

     'labelProps' => [
         // Cutomize or add styles on label
         // example: 'class' => 'text-sm'
     ],

     'inputProps' => [
-            // Cutomize or add styles on Input
+        // Cutomize or add styles on Input Fields
         // example: 'class' => 'bg-danger w-full'
-        ]
     ]
 ]
 ```